-- 1.1 This joint standard covers the requirements for commercial blast cleaning of unpainted or painted steel surfaces by the use of abrasives.
-These requirements include the end condition of the surface and materials and procedures necessary to achieve and verify the end condition. - 1.2 The mandatory requirements are described in Sections 1 to 9 as follows:
+- 1.1 This joint standard covers the requirements for nearwhite blast cleaning of unpainted or painted steel surfaces by the use of abrasives.
+These requirements include the end condition of the surface and materials and procedures necessary to achieve and verify the end condition. - 1.2 This joint standard allows random staining to remain on no more than 5 percent of each unit area of surface as defined in Section 2.6. - 1.3 The mandatory requirements are described in Sections 1 to 9 as follows:

 Section 1 General

 Section 2 Definition

-Section 3 Referenced Standards
+Section 3 References

 Section 4 Procedures Before Blast Cleaning

 Section 5 Blast Cleaning Methods and Operation

 Section 6 Blast Cleaning Abrasives

 Section 7 Procedures Following Blast Cleaning and

 Immediately Prior to Coating

 Section 8 Inspection

-Section 9 Safety and Environmental Requirements

-NOTE: Section 10, "Comments" and Appendix A, "Explanatory Notes" are not mandatory requirements of this standard.
+Section 9 Safety and Environmental Requirements NOTE: Section 10, "Comments" and Appendix A, "Explanatory Notes" are not mandatory requirements of this standard.